 As we have already mentioned, quantitative research collects data that can be quantified and thus produce a statistical report.

-The quantitative method is more useful when you need answers to – how much, how often, how likely.
+It thus answers questions like – how much, how often, how likely.
 It gives you insight regarding the ‘what’, ‘when’, and ‘who’ before you can further dig into the ‘why’.

 Some examples of when you can use Quantitative Research are: